-Our wolf hybrid Cree’s enclosure is located just across the path from Abie’s, so they immediately struck up an arrangement: Cree would howl and then Abie would vocalize calypso music, or be a whole orchestra unto himself.
+At that time, Our wolf hybrid Cree’s enclosure was located just across the path from Abie’s, so they gradually struck up a friendship.
+Cree would howl and then Abie would vocalize those odd calypso cocoanutty sounds they make.
 As Cree would welcome me with a cold wet nose, so Abie would with a nice sturdy peck, (or just restyle Wendy’s do – see photo).

 Eventually, it was time for Abie to be soft- released, and we all bid him farewell, already missing his antics.
-As it turns out, however, he still pays us regular visits.
+As it turned out, however, he still paid us regular visits.
 His alarm often sounds at 6 AM, and he returns again at 4 PM to "assist" Wendy with the afternoon feedings of the educational and display raptors.
-Abie’s contribution is to land on top of their enclosures, and drop leaves and twigs on their heads, and sometimes on Wendy’s as well!
-Abie’s favorite past time is perching on the side of Cree’s pen and hanging out .
-He has since found a girlfriend, who is not as anxious to approach Cree, so Abie’s visits are more infrequent and distant, consisting of exchanging greetings with Cree.
+Abie’s contribution to helping us feed was to land on top of the great horned owl enclosure, and drop leaves and twigs on Utah’s head, and sometimes on Wendy’s as well!
+Abie’s favorite past time was perching on the side of Cree’s pen and hanging out .
+He later found a girlfriend, who was not as anxious to approach Cree, so Abie’s visits became more infrequent and distant, consisting of exchanging greetings with Cree.

-We have since been given another raven, this one non-releasable, due to a more serious permanent wing injury, which leaves her only partially flighted.
-We refer to her as Lenore.
+We were later given another raven, this one non-releasable, due to a more serious permanent wing injury, which left her only partially flighted.
+We referred to her as Lenore.
 At first, Lenore was extremely wary of all of us, and hid, not retrieving her food until we were well out of sight.
 One day, as I was roughhousing with Cree, I felt these beady eyes upon me and low and behold, it was Lenore, perched on the same branch Abie chose to carry on with Cree.
-After that time, when she appeared to build up enough trust, seeing Cree’s reaction to me, she's been feeding from our hands and on her way to being an education bird.
+After that time, when she appeared to build up enough trust, seeing Cree’s reaction to me, she's began feeding from our hands and became an education bird.

 |Saw Whet Owl||Barn